ranguard/text-vcard/README.md

 A person's position or job.

+## nickname()

+A person's nickname.

 ## photo()

 This should be a link.
 Accepts a string or a URI object.
 This method always returns a [URI](https://metacpan.org/pod/URI) object.

 TODO: handle binary images using the data uri schema